sunriseos/SunriseOS/rust/CONTRIBUTING.md

 [rfc1574]: https://github.com/rust-lang/rfcs/blob/master/text/1574-more-api-documentation-conventions.md#appendix-a-full-conventions-text

+In many cases, you don't need a full `./x.py doc`, which will build the entire stage 2 compiler and compile the various books published on [doc.rust-lang.org].
+When updating documentation for the standard library, first try `./x.py doc --stage 0 src/libstd`.
+If that fails, or if you need to see the output from the latest version of `rustdoc`, use `--stage 1` instead of `--stage 0`.
+Results should appear in `build/$TARGET/crate-docs`.

+[doc.rust-lang.org]: htts://doc.rust-lang.org

-In many cases, you don't need a full `./x.py doc`.
-You can use `rustdoc` directly to check small fixes.
+You can also use `rustdoc` directly to check small fixes.
 For example, `rustdoc src/doc/reference.md` will render reference to `doc/reference.html`.
 The CSS might be messed up, but you can verify that the HTML is right.

-Additionally, contributions to the [rustc-guide] are always welcome.
-Contributions can be made directly at [the rust-lang/rustc-guide](https://github.com/rust-lang/rustc-guide) repo.
+Additionally, contributions to the [rustc-dev-guide] are always welcome.
+Contributions can be made directly at [the rust-lang/rustc-dev-guide](https://github.com/rust-lang/rustc-dev-guide) repo.
 The issue tracker in that repo is also a great way to find things that need doing.
 There are issues for beginners and advanced compiler devs alike!